fireattack/extract_kindle/README.md

 1. Clone the repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Download `KRFKeyExtractor.exe` from [Satsuoni's DeDRM_tools repository](https://github.com/Satsuoni/DeDRM_tools/releases/tag/v10.0.10) and place it in the same directory as `kindle.exe` (by default, it's in `%localappdata%\Amazon\Kindle\application\`).
-4. Run Kindle application, and create dump file by Task Manager -> Details -> Right click on `kindle.exe` -> Create dump file.
+4. Run Kindle application, download a few books (important), and create dump file by Task Manager -> Details -> Right click on `kindle.exe` -> Create dump file.
 5. Run the script `python extract_kindle.py init <dump_file>` to initialize the configuration and create a minidump file for future use.
 Afterwards, you can delete the original dump file to save space.
+The saved minidump file (it's a text file, open it in editor) should have at least one non-zero "Working secret".
+If not, you probably want to download more books and try it again.
 6. Check the generated `config.json` file and make necessary adjustments (e.g. move keys.txt and minidump files to a more suitable location).
 The `config.json` file contains the following keys:
     - `dump_file`: Path to the dump file.
     - `keys_file`: Path to the keys file.